bd6981/crud/README.md

 app.listen(8080, () => console.log(`They see me rollin...on port 8080...`))
 ```

-Once we have the route defined and bodyParser enabled, we can test send some
+Once we have the route defined and bodyParser enabled, we can send some POST
-POST requests using postman.
+requests using postman.

 Postman is a great tool that I hope you use all the time.